AdrienneGast/BearDepredation/FR-IT/README.md

-This is the folder to compute variables for depredation factor analysis between France and Italy.
+This repository contains workflow and R codes to compute variables for depredation factor analysis between France and Italy.

 ## STUDY AREA